 Irene/Attolia from The Queen's Thief is one (fair skin, very beautiful, dark haired).

-Both Coira and Arpazia in the Snow White and the Seven Dwarfs retelling White as Snow alternate between this and Eerie Pale-Skinned Brunette depending on how creepy they are at the moment.
+Both Coira and Arpazia in the Snow White retelling White as Snow alternate between this and Eerie Pale-Skinned Brunette depending on how creepy they are at the moment.
 Both women are acknowledged to be very beautiful—Arpazia before she somehow becomes a thirty-year-old crone and Coira after she turns eighteen and comes into her own—but the mother's flares of temper and the daughter's talent for complete stillness and silence frighten people to the point that their beauty almost isn't worth it.

 In Harry Potter, Tom Riddle had pale skin and dark hair, and was frequently noted to be very handsome before he started ripping out chunks of his soul and putting them in Horcruxes.